-The fair value of AFS monetary financial assets denominated in a foreign currency is determined in that foreign currency and translated at the spot rate prevailing at the end of the reporting period.
+The fair value of AFS monetary financial assets denominated in a foreign currency is determined in that foreign currency and foreign currency is determined in that foreign currency and translated at the spot rate prevailing at the end of the reporting period.
 The foreign exchange gains and losses that are recognized in profit or loss are determined based on the amortized cost of the monetary asset.
 Other foreign exchange gains and losses are recognized in other comprehensive income.